AlonEirew/extract-wec/README.md

 In order to create a newer version of WEC-Eng, use/update the default `infobox_config/en_infobox_config.json` in configuration. <br/>

 To generate WEC in one of the supported languages (other than English) follow those steps:
-* Export Wikipedia in the required language using *wikipedia-to-elastic* project
+* Export Wikipedia in the required language using <a href="https://github.com/AlonEirew/wikipedia-to-elastic">wikipedia-to-elastic</a> project
-* Explore for infoboxs categories, and their correlating names in the required language
-* In order to see candidate as well as investigate the amount of pages related to an infobox category.
-Run:<br/>
+* Explore for infoboxs categories, the script below can help by producing candidate as well as the amount of pages related to an infobox category.<br/>
 `#>java -Xmx90000m -DentityExpansionLimit=2147480000 -DtotalEntitySizeLimit=2147480000 -Djdk.xml.totalEntitySizeLimit=2147480000 -cp "lib/*" scripts.ExtractInfoboxs`<br/>
 Report will be generated in `output/InfoboxCount.txt`